-You are reading this article becasue you have exceeded your mailbox allowance of 25GB and can no longer receive emails.
+You are reading this article because you have exceeded your mailbox allowance of 25GB and can no longer receive emails.

 We offer a very generous mailbox limit of 25GB per mailbox which for most scenarios is more than enough, however if you have been using email for several years and are in the habit of storing large emails, then over time this can use up your mailbox quota, the result being that people sending you emails will be "hard bounced".

-One option is to simply start removing emails, especially large ones from the offending mailbox.
-The other option is to delete old emails and keep recent ones.
-If this is not a viable solution for you, then the solution below will need to be implemented.
+Simply start removing emails, especially large ones from the offending mailbox or delete old emails and keep recent ones.
+If this is not a viable solution for you and you need to keep all your emails, then the solution below will need to be implemented.

 Our solution to the dilemma of freeing up mailbox storage without losing any emails is to:

 (For the purposes of this article, let's assume the mailbox that is full is called: email@example.com)